Datametrex AI (CVE:DM) Sets New 12-Month Low at $0.01

-Datametrex AI Limited (CVE:DM – Get Free Report)’s stock price hit a new 52-week low during mid-day trading on Tuesday .
-The stock traded as low as C$0.01 and last traded at C$0.01, with a volume of 531564 shares traded.
+Shares of Datametrex AI Limited (CVE:DM – Get Free Report) hit a new 52-week low during mid-day trading on Tuesday .
+The stock traded as low as C$0.01 and last traded at C$0.01, with a volume of 121380 shares trading hands.
 The stock had previously closed at C$0.01.

 Datametrex AI Price Performance